Bunyod-Suvonov/penguins-wardrobe/vendors/bliss/README.md

 cfs work actually on Arch, Debian and Ubuntu.
 They are copied to `/usr/lib/x86_64-linux-gnu/calamares/modules/` by the code in [focal.ts](https://github.com/pieroproietti/penguins-eggs/blob/4f1b9c537a2e182b5a5b89c09f22821e0f6195d0/src/classes/incubation/distros/focal.ts#L98) on penguins-eggs or in others places depending of the distro/codename.

-cfs can be used with krill (CLI installer) too, and are evaluated from [krill-sequence.tsx](https://github.com/pieroproietti/penguins-eggs/blob/4f1b9c537a2e182b5a5b89c09f22821e0f6195d0/src/krill/krill-sequence.tsx#L630) on penguins-eggs.
+cfs can be used with calamares and krill (CLI installer) too, on krill they are evaluated from [krill-sequence.tsx](https://github.com/pieroproietti/penguins-eggs/blob/4f1b9c537a2e182b5a5b89c09f22821e0f6195d0/src/krill/krill-sequence.tsx#L630).

-You can find this modules inside the folder `./theme/calamares/calamares-modules` and will be copied under `/usr/lib/x86_64-linux-gnu/calamares/modules/` building an ISO using this theme.
+You can find this modules inside the folder `./theme/calamares/calamares-modules` and will be copied under `/usr/lib/x86_64-linux-gnu/calamares/modules/` building an ISO using the theme.

-Note: prefix `cfs-` is mandatory  and can be named from the action they do, for example `cfs-data-img`
+Note: prefix `cfs-` is mandatory, they are usually named named from the action they do, for example `cfs-data-img`

-# no more changes on settings.conf
+# no more changes necessary on settings.conf

-cfs will be automatically included in standard /etc/calamares/settings.conf, and executed just before umount, so there is no need to change settings.conf.
+**cfs-modules** will be automatically included in standard `/etc/calamares/settings.conf`, and executed immidiatly before umount.
+There is no more need to register them in settings.conf, they will be immidiatly added in `/etc/calamares/settings.conf` before `umount`.